-The problem-solving approach has strongly influenced Peter Jones' track two diplomacy in the Asia-Pacific in the form of the Ottawa Dialogue.
-19 According to Jones the purpose of these small group meetings, brought together by a third party facilitator, is not to rehearse 'official' positions, but to see if new joint understandings can emerge around the table that can lead to new approaches being developed to conflicts and disputes.
-20 The problem-solving approach depends upon all parties engaging with a genuine intent to find common ground and explore the possibility of empathy with the other parties present.
+The problem-solving approach has strongly influenced Jones's track two work with Indian and Pakistani conflict partners in the form of the Ottawa Dialogue.
+According to Jones the purpose of these small group meetings, brought together by a third party facilitator, is not to rehearse 'official' positions, but to see if new joint understandings can emerge around the table that can lead to new approaches being developed to conflicts and disputes.
+The problem-solving approach depends upon all parties engaging with a genuine intent to find common ground and explore the possibility of empathy with the other parties present.
 A major obstacle to the development of such empathy is the presence and persistence of enemy images.